Entering the European market for dried tropical fruit

 In most cases, importers act as wholesalers.
 They very often sell dried tropical fruit to packing companies which package it for sale to consumers.
 Some importers also have their own processing and packing equipment, so they can also supply retail and food service channels directly.
 However, many important dried fruit brands import dried tropical fruit directly, instead of buying it through specialised importers.

-Importers are usually quite knowledgeable when it comes to the European market and they closely monitor developments in dried tropical fruit producing countries.
-Therefore, they are your preferred contact, as they can inform you in good time about market developments and provide practical advice about exports.
-Dried tropical fruit importers often import other types of dried fruit and edible nuts as well, so offering other products in addition to dried tropical fruit can increase your competitiveness.
+Importers are usually quite knowledgeable when it comes to the European market.
+They closely monitor developments in dried tropical fruit producing countries.
+This makes them your preferred contact.
+They can inform you in good time about market developments and provide practical advice about exports.
+Dried tropical fruit importers often import other types of dried fruit and edible nuts as well.
+Offering other products in addition to dried tropical fruit can increase your competitiveness.

 The position of the importers and food manufacturers are put under pressure by retailers.
 The higher demands imposed by the retail industry determine the supply chain dynamics from the top down.
-This pressure translates into lower prices, but also into added value in the form of “sustainable,” “natural,” “organic,” or “fairtrade” products.
+This pressure translates into lower prices, but also into added value in the form of ‘sustainable’, ‘natural’, ‘organic’ or ‘Fairtrade’ products.
 As a result, transparency in the supply chain is needed.
-To achieve this, many importers develop their own codes of conduct and build long-lasting relationships with preferred developing country suppliers.
+To achieve this, many importers develop their own codes of conduct.
+They also build long-lasting relationships with preferred developing country suppliers.

 Dried fruit packer

 Most of the leading European dried fruit brands import dried tropical fruit directly.
-For new suppliers, the challenge is to establish lasting relationships with well-known dried fruit companies, as they usually already work with selected suppliers.
+For new suppliers, the challenge is to make lasting relationships with well-known dried fruit companies, as they usually already work with selected suppliers.
 Established importers perform audits and visit producing countries on a regular basis.
 Many new contacts find they must offer the same quality at lower prices than their competitors, at the start of the relationship.
-Many dried fruit packers will request that you adhere to specific code of conduct, as they are under considerable pressure from the retail industry, as already mentioned.
+Many dried fruit packers will request that you adhere to specific code of conduct, as they are under considerable pressure from the retail industry.

 Agents/brokers